bvelizmera/Bill-s-Academy_capstoneproject/README.md

 - As a Staff User, I want to be able to edit my created tournaments so that I can keep people up to date with the changes.
 - As a creator of a piece of News, I want to be able delete news, to make sure the content is updated.
 - As the author of a piece of news, I want to be able to modify it in case there is a mistake.

--

-- As a returning site user, I would like to easily book a workspace for a specific date and time through an intuitive online platform, so that I can plan my work schedule efficiently.
-- As a returning site user, I would like contact information, so that I can reach out to the coworking space with specific demands.
-- As a returning site user, I would like to see a calendar of upcoming networking events, workshops, and professional development opportunities hosted by the coworking space, so that I can stay engaged and connected with other charities.
-- As a returning site user, I would like to see a member directory, so that I can connect with others.

 ### Site Admin